 CAR CROSSED THE MEDIAN CAUSING FATAL CRASH

 The Minneapolis Star Tribune reported today about a car crash on Eastbound Interstate 94 yesterday.
-According to the article, a woman was traveling west on I-94 in a Chevy Blazer when her car crossed the median and struck a Volvo station wagon heading east on I-94.
+According to the article, a woman was traveling west on I-94 in a Chevy Blazer when her car crossed the median.
+The vehicle then struck a Volvo station wagon heading east on I-94.
 The Volvo was pushed into the side of a Metro Transit bus driving eastbound — shattering some windows on the bus.
-It was a fatal accident during the afternoon rush that led to massive traffic delays for hours.
+This was a fatal accident during the afternoon rush that led to massive traffic delays for hours.
 The Minnesota Department of Transportation closed eastbound I-94 at Hwy.
 280.

 The man driving the Volvo died at the scene from the head-on collision.
 The woman was taken to Hennepin County Medical Center where she is in critical condition.
-Four of the 25 Metro Transit bus riders were transported to Regions Hospital.
+In addition, four of the 25 Metro Transit bus riders were transported to Regions Hospital.
 The freeway was closed for three hours.

 David Rochlin has 25 years’ experience representing families of people killed in car accidents, and other victims of auto crashes, having recovered millions of dollars in compensation for our clients.